myles-portfolio/frontendmentor.io/testimonials-grid-section/README.md

 ### Continued development

 I want to practice using CSS grid more, and will likely find additional projects where I can practice it.

+I still need to figure out how to get the quotation icon SVG to appear behind the text of the first testimonial.

 ### Useful resources